Attorneys For People Injured In Illinois Golf Cart Accidents

 - Children prone to accidents.
 31.2% of the people injured were children under the age of sixteen.

-- Injuries rising.
-The number of accidents continued to rise throughout the study period, increasing over 132% over the 17 year period.
+- Injury numbers rising.
+The number of accidents continued to grow throughout the study period, increasing over 132% over the 17 year period.

 Injuries Sustained In Illinois Golf Cart Accidents